beezz/pootle-dockerized/README.rst

         # Clone this repo & move to it
         $ git clone https://github.com/beezz/pootle-dockerized && cd pootle-dockerized

-        # Run it in background
+        # Run pootle and all supporting services in background
         $ docker-compose up -d

 First run